 The stimulation and development of all the senses helps to create the neural linking up of the brain.
 The primitive and postural reflexes are responsible for this process to take place efficiently.
 If the reflexes don’t develop and integrate, areas of the brain will remain weak and immature and the information through the senses may not reach specific areas for processing and then being able to respond appropriately.

-If you are interested in learning more about this, I offer various training courses and Inset days.
+If you are interested in learning more about this, I offer various training courses and Teacher training days.

 The importance of Early Years development